Scottish Fold Cat

 How long do Scottish Fold cats live?

-The Average lifespan for Scottish Fold is 13-15 years.
+The average life span for Scottish Fold cats is about 15 years.

 Do Scottish Fold cats shed?